 There are no issues when using a FileMaker Cloud hosted version of fmAccounting Link (Xero Edition) when using the FileMaker Pro client application as all communication with the Xero API is handled by FileMaker Pro.
-We’re currently working on support for using Perform Script on Server – this requires a new Linux version of the plug-in to run under FileMaker Cloud which runs on CentOS Linux.
+You can also use server side scripts with FileMaker Cloud, e.g. via Perform Script on Server.

 Is there any documentation to help us integrate fmAccounting Link (Xero Edition) into our own FileMaker solution?